drewcauchi77/curatio/JOURNAL.md

 ### 03/06/2025

 Split the `YoutubeController` into two services: `YoutubeAuthService` and `YoutubeConnectionHandler`, which brings proper separation of concerns which was a solid improvement.
 I still need to add function annotations.
 On the frontend, I fixed some toast and flash message logic and resolved an issue where users navigating to a non-existent page would now be redirected to the first page with a flash message.
 Next, I want to improve error handling by passing error messages via flash, handling them properly in the frontend and adding validation using Vuelidate.
 I also installed Prettier and integrated the PHPStan command into the GitHub Workflows for continuous static analysis.

+### 04/06/2025

+Didn't have much time today but managed to install Laravel Telescope to monitor incoming requests when users navigate the dashboard.
+It's a great tool for inspecting requests, jobs, queues, and more, and I have limited access to the local environment only.
+I'm also experimenting with showing flash messages for validation errors and making sure they’re handled correctly by Inertia on the frontend.
+At the moment, it looks like Inertia's `onError` function only has access to the `errors` property, but not the `flash` property in the response, which might require a different approach for passing flash messages alongside validation feedback.